Start Making Your Office Pet-Friendly

 5) Adapt your facilities.

-If you don’t own your facility, check with your landlord to make sure you can start a Pets at Work program.
+If you don’t own your facility, check with your landlord to make sure you can start a Pets at Work programme.
 Find tips for doing so in our FAQ.
 If you do own your facility, determine whether you want to enhance your space to further integrate pets.

 Some of the things we’ve done at Purina include: